by Texas Homesteader ~

 Would The Fishing Line Trick Work?

-But would our little fishing line Homestead Hack actually work?
+But would our little fishing line hack actually work?
 Would the birds find a way around our barrier?

 Perhaps they are too smart for our little trick and they’ll lite on the edge of the rail instead?
 Or maybe the fishing line will stretch enough to sag all the way to the rail under the bird’s weight and make no difference at all.